-The deadline for application and submittal of cost documentation under this category is December 31, 2004.
-This deadline may be extended if regulatory developments remain unresolved at that time, and if program funds are still available to address costs under this category.
+The deadline for application and submittal of cost documentation under this category was initially established as December 31, 2004.
+This deadline will be extended if regulatory developments remain unresolved, and if program funds are still available to address costs under this category.

-II.
 Program Administration

-The Partial Action Plan reserves \$15.0 million, or 2% of the total fund, for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
+The Initial Partial Action Plan reserved \$15.0 million for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
+The Second Amendment to the Partial Action Plan allocated an additional \$2.5 million for these costs, raising the total allocation to \$17.5 million, approximately 2% of the total funding.

-The Plan reserves \$3.5 million for program monitoring costs by LMDC and \$7.5 million to be administered by ESD for program management costs.
+The Initial Plan reserved \$3.5 million for program monitoring costs by LMDC and \$7.5 million to be administered by ESD for program management costs.
+The Amended Plan allocates an additional \$2.5 million for ESD program management, raising this allocation to \$10 million.
 Program administration costs are anticipated for program publication, review of proposed infrastructure investments, environmental review clearance, financial evaluation and processing of funding requests, and auditing of disbursed funds.
+The additional \$2.5 million will mostly be used for processing of funding requests and auditing of claims for payment.